Sam Cunningham

-Samuel Lewis Cunningham Jr (August 15, 1950 – September 7, 2021), nicknamed "Bam", was an American professional football fullback who played in the National Football League (NFL) for 10 seasons with the New England Patriots.
-He played college football for the USC Trojans, where he earned first-team All-American honors and was the MVP of the 1973 Rose Bowl.
+Samuel Lewis Cunningham Jr (August 15, 1950 – September 7, 2021), nicknamed "Bam", was an American professional football fullback who played in the National Football League (NFL) for nine seasons with the New England Patriots.
+He played college football for the USC Trojans, where he earned first-team All-American honors and was the Most Valuable Player of the 1973 Rose Bowl.
+He was inducted to the College Football Hall of Fame in 2010.
+Before that, Cunningham was a high school All-American at Santa Barbara High School, playing both fullback and linebacker; and was a high school state champion in the shot put.

 Selected in the first round of the 1973 NFL draft by the Patriots, Cunningham became the franchise's all-time leading rusher.
-He was inducted to the College Football Hall of Fame in 2010.
-The same year, he was also inducted to the Patriots Hall of Fame.
+He led the Patriots in rushing five consecutive seasons.
+In 2010, he was inducted to the Patriots Hall of Fame.
+Cunningham was selected as a member of the 35th and 50th Anniversary Patriots All-Time Teams.
+At every level as a player, he was highly regarded for the quality of his character as a person and teammate.